vitos1k/pipelinetools/README.md

     usually usage would be something like blender -b filename.blend -p select_gpu.py But before that, you should edit  highlighte line in the script, where you can choose which gpu's to enable: dev_list = [0,1,2]
+# • restart_blen_on_crash.bat
+    This windows batch file will restart blender every time blender shuts off.
+    Be ready to kill your batch file via task manager.
+    Also note: you should specify in blend file not to overwrite render results, so after restart your blender would continue render from last frame.
+And wouldn't redo all the stuff from the begining